 Once the initial setup is complete, both devices start capturing data.
 For each, it takes a couple of days to establish a baseline and provide a recovery analysis.

-What got me super excited during the setup of Biostrap was that it asked me if I wanted to store all captured data in Apple’s Health app.
-Integration with HealthKit has been on my wishlist for WHOOP since I got the device.
+What got me super excited during Biostrap setup was that it asked me if I wanted to store all captured data in Apple’s Health app.
+Integration with HealthKit was on my wishlist for WHOOP since I got the device, with the company finally delivering that functionality in early 2022.

 Overview and Usability (Dashboard)